Swoot1/ria2015/blog/2015-11-08-syncing-fork.markdown

 since David is using the gh-pages branch and doesn't have a master branch in the project.

 ##Word of caution
 We're many people working on the project which means there'll be a lot of pull request which results in the repo changing a lot.
 Remember to sync your fork before making a pull request.
-I forgot and it ended up in a merge conflict since people had made new pull requests between the time me forking the repo and creating a pull request to the repo.
+I forgot and it ended up in a merge conflict since people had made new pull requests between the time me forking the repo and me creating a pull request to the repo.